MateusLima2801/ObjectTracking_DepthReinforcement/README.md

 - do a grid for calculate hyperparameters: confiance threshold, distance threshold, tracking weights(most important analysis)
 - improve detection (change from yolo to RetinaNet model)(done) Noticed better confidence scores for the bounding boxes

+## Tune the weights
+Use ground truth annotations to calculate the errors in metrics (depth, posiition, features) between the same object in different frames and divide an equipotent weight for the standard deviation over this errors.
+Each weight would be divided by the standard deviation calculated for its metric over a set of sequences.

 ## Problems

 - When an object goes out of the image, it has less features for doing the pairing.
 A solve would be not depend so much in the visual features by applying the position metric to the cost_matrix